POETSII/pstack/docs/engines.md

 The parameter `rmap` is a **region map**.
 It's a mapping between device names and regions, identified as non-negative integers.

-After executing `run`, `pcli` pushes three simulation jobs to Redis, corresponding to the regions `0`, `1` and `2`.
+When `run` is executed, `pcli` pushes three simulation jobs to Redis, corresponding to the regions `0`, `1` and `2`.
 These get subsequently dequed by three `pd` instances, each receiving copies of the application's XML string and the region map.
 The `pd` instances now launch three engines, each